nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ![InteractionClassDiagram](images/InteractionClassDiagram.png)

 `InteractionNote` will store the details of the interaction.
-`InteractionOutcome` is an Enumeration used to store the outcome of the interaction.
+`Outcome` is an Enumeration used to store the outcome of the interaction.
 There is also a `date` field to store the date of the interaction.
 This is set to the current date when the interaction is created.

 When the user executes the `interaction` command, an `Interaction` is created and added to the `Person`'s list of interactions.
 The new `Interaction` is then displayed in the `PersonCard` automatically.